 The Bible itself, however, clearly states its writers were inspired and even eyewitnesses to what they wrote.
 Rather than being a collection of fanciful fables or stories created out of the will of man, the Bible teaches its words came from God to holy men and women through the power of the Holy Spirit.

-16. For we did not follow cleverly concocted myths as our authority, when we made known to you the power and coming of our Lord Jesus Christ, but we were eyewitnesses of His magnificent glory; 21.
-Because prophecy was not brought at any time by human will, but the holy men of God spoke as they were moved by the Holy Spirit.
-(2Peter 1:16-21)
+21. Because prophecy was not brought at any time by human will, but the holy men of God spoke as they were moved by the Holy Spirit.
+(2Peter 1:21)